Dystopian Teen Fiction

 Lockdown: Escape from Furnace by Alexander Gordon Smith.
 2009

 When fourteen-year-old Alex is framed for murder, he becomes an inmate in the Furnace Penitentiary, where brutal inmates and sadistic guards reign, boys who disappear in the middle of the night sometimes return weirdly altered, and escape might just be possible.
-The story continues in Solitary.
+First in a series.

 Matched by Ally Condie.
 2010

 All her life, Cassia has never had a choice.
 The Society dictates everything: when and how to play, where to work, where to live, what to eat and wear, when to die, and most importantly to Cassia as she turns 17, who to marry.
 When she is Matched with her best friend Xander, things couldn't be more perfect.
 But why did her neighbor Ky's face show up on her match disk as well?
-The story continues in Crossed.
+First in a trilogy.

 The Maze Runner by James Dashner.
 2009

 Sixteen-year-old Thomas wakes up with no memory in the middle of a maze and realizes he must work with the community in which he finds himself if he is to escape.
-The story continues in The Scorch Trials and The Death Cure.
+First in a trilogy.

 Mortal Engines by Philip Reeve.
 2003

 In the distant future, when cities move about and consume smaller towns, a fifteen-year-old apprentice is pushed out of London by the man he most admires and must seek answers in the perilous Out-Country, aided by one girl and the memory of another.
-The story continues in Predator's Gold, Infernal Devices, and A Darkling Plain.
+First in a series.

 The Other Side of the Island by Allegra Goodman.
 2008